socotecio/django-socio-grpc/README.md

 ## Documentation

-The documentation can be found at [https://socotecio.github.io/django-socio-grpc/](https://socotecio.github.io/django-socio-grpc/).
+The documentation can be found [here](https://django-socio-grpc.readthedocs.io/en/latest/).

 ## Requirements